Théo Uscidda

 Visiting Ph.D. hosted by Fabian Theis @ Helmholtz Munich, Technical University of Munich

-Internships: incoming (winter) @ Amazon AI, Fundamental Research Team– past @ Flatiron Institute, Simons Foundation.
+Internships: Amazon AWS AI Lab, Fundamental Research Team – Flatiron Institute, Simons Foundation.

 Education: I am a Ph.D. student in machine learning working with Marco Cuturi (Apple MLR).
 Prior to that, I completed a master’s degree in Mathematics, Vision and Learning (MVA) at ENS Paris-Saclay.
 During my master’s thesis, I worked with Claire Boyer (Sorbonne Université), Julie Josse (INRIA) and Boris Muzellec (Owkin) at LPSM.

-Experiences: Since February 2024, I have been a visting Ph.D. student in Fabian Theis’ lab at Helmholtz Munich, where I have been working on generative models for single-cell perturbation discovery.
-Additionally, from June to August 2024, I interned at the Flatiron Institute collaborating with Victor Chardes and Surya Maddu in Michael Shelley’s team to develop generative models for inferring biophysical dynamics from omics data.
-During winter 2024, I will be interning at Amazon AI with Matthew Tragger, within the fundamental research team led by Alessandro Achille, where I will work on state-space models.
+Experiences: Since February 2024, I have been a visting Ph.D. student in Fabian Theis’ lab at Helmholtz Munich, where I have been working on generative models for predicting cellular responses to perturbations.
+From June to August 2024, I interned at the Flatiron Institute in Michael Shelley’s team developing multi-marginal generative models for population dynamics.
+Since December 2024, I have been interning in the fundamental research team of Amazon led by Stefano Soatto, where I have been working on large language models for reasoning.

 news